SettleScape/server/CONDUCT.rst

 Contents
 ================================================================================

-1. Avoid drama;  do not escalate.
+1. Always de-escalate.
-2. No *ad hominems*.
+2. Avoid logical fallacies.
-3. Avoid logical fallacies.
+3. Do not violate trust.